Skip to main content

 Forms and rules

-For more information about making an application, see court leaflet CB1: Making an application - children and the family courts
+For more information about making an application, see court leaflet CB1: Making an application - children and the family court

-For more information about the court process, see court leaflet CB7: Guide for separated parents: children and the family courts (CB7)
+For more information about the court process, see court leaflet CB7: Guide for separated parents: children and the family court

 Get some legal advice